 3. Which of these forms is not used to address people in friendly letters?

 Explanation: The forms of address used in friendly letters are Dear, My dear, Dearest, etc. For example: Dear father or My dear Neha.

 4. Which form of courteous leave-taking is not used in friendly letters?

 d) Your loving son

 Explanation: The forms of courteous leave-taking may be: Yours affectionately, Your loving son, Yours very sincerely, etc. Yours truly is used in formal letters.

-5. Which of these are not prefixed with forms of courteous leave-taking in friendly letters?
+5. Which of these is not prefixed with any form of courteous leave-taking in friendly letters?

 a) With best wishes